History of the Miami Marlins: 2018–present: Jeter and Sherman era

 During the offseason, Michael Hill was let go as president of baseball operations.
 On November 13, 2020, the Marlins became the first club in any American major-level sports league to hire a woman to an executive position when Kim Ng was announced as the team's general manager.
-In addition, she will also be MLB's first Asian American general manager.
+In addition, she was also the MLB's first Asian American general manager.
 In the franchise's first season under Ng, the Marlins went 67–95 and finished fourth in the NL East.
 In 2022, Sandy Alcántara was unanimously selected as the winner of the NL Cy Young Award, becoming the first pitcher in Marlins history to win the award.
 Nevertheless, the Marlins finished fourth in their division for the second year in a row.

+On February 28, 2022, Jeter announced that he would no longer serve as CEO of the Marlins or hold any shares in the club.
+After more than four years as the Miami Marlins' chief executive, he ended the relationship and sold his 4% ownership in the team.

+Following the 2022 season, the offseason saw the addition of AL batting champion Luis Arraez in a trade that sent the Marlins #2 pitcher, Pablo López, to the Minnesota Twins.
+Manager Skip Schumaker was brought in to replace Don Mattingly.

+The 2023 season culminated in an 84-78 record in which the Marlins made the postseason, in a full season, for the first time since 2003.
+While Alcántara had an off-year on the mound with a 7-10 record, the emergence of the rest of the pitching staff picked up the slack.
+The pitching was needed as the offensive output had not improved much from its anemic showing in the 2022 season.
+In spite of their regular season success, the season would end in a 2-0 series loss to the Phillies in the wild card round.